 So far as ARB is concerned, yes.
 If the degree apprenticeship provision is to be added as a further mode of an existing ARB-prescribed qualification (full-time or part-time), and no material change in terms of the structure, the content, the learning outcomes or the assessments is being made to the existing qualification, then it is likely that we can consider this through our course changes processes and all modes, new and existing, can be prescribed concurrently.

-Notwithstanding the above, each application for prescription of a degree apprenticeship would need to be reviewed by the ARB on a case by case basis; new qualifications and/or course changes would need to be considered through the relevant processes and carefully reviewed by the Prescription Committee and the Board as set out in the Procedures for the Prescription of Qualifications.
-The decision as to whether the new provision, i.e., the degree apprenticeship, will be treated as a course change or as a new qualification will be made by the Committee and it will depend on the scale of change that occurs in terms of creating the new qualification.
+Notwithstanding the above, each application for prescription of a degree apprenticeship would need to be reviewed by ARB on a case-by-case basis.
+New qualifications and/or course changes would need to be considered through the relevant processes and carefully reviewed by the the Board as set out in the Procedures for the Prescription of Qualifications.
+The decision as to whether the new provision – i.e. the degree apprenticeship – will be treated as a course change or as a new qualification will be made by the Accreditation Team, and will depend on the scale of change that occurs in terms of creating the new qualification.
 All changes/new qualifications will require consideration and approval by the Board via the usual Procedures for the Prescription of Qualifications.

-Course changes typically take 2 – 3 months to be considered and approved and new qualifications typically take 9 – 12 months to be processed, depending on the levels of information required by the Prescription Committee and the Board.
+Course changes typically take three to four months to be considered and approved, and new qualifications typically take none to 12 months to be processed, depending on the levels of information required by the Accreditation Team and the Board.
 We may be able to expedite matters more quickly depending on the circumstances.

 We are happy to provide guidance and advice throughout the development stage and would strongly encourage institutions which are starting to develop their provision in relation to either or both of the standards to contact us early in the process.

 7. Can an institution combine its Part 2 and Part 3 prescribed qualifications to align with the architect degree apprenticeship?